exercism/csharp/exercises/concept/properties/.meta/design.md

 This Concepts Exercise's concepts are:

-- `properties-basic`:  know what properties are and how they relate to fields and methods; know what backing-field properties are; know what auto-implemented properties are; know what calculated properties are; know how to use property accessors to customize visibility; know how to define the different types of properties.
+- `properties`: know what properties are and how they relate to fields and methods; know what backing-field properties are; know what auto-implemented properties are; know what calculated properties are; know how to use property accessors to customize visibility; know how to define the different types of properties.

 ## Prequisites

-- `integers-basic`: using the `int` type and using mathematical operators.
+- `numbers`: using the `int` type and using mathematical operators and number conversions.
-- `numbers-floating-point`: using the `decimal` type.
+- `floating-point-numbers`: using the `decimal` type.
-- `classes-basic`: defining classes and working with members.
+- `classes`: defining classes and working with members.
-- `enums-basic`: working with enums.
+- `enums`: working with enums.
-- `exceptions-basic`: throwing an exception.
+- `exceptions`: throwing an exception.
-- `type-conversion-numbers`: converting to an `int`

 Note that the values in the instructions' examples and tests are selected specifically to avoid any question of rounding when converting between float and int.
 Rounding and truncation will produce the same result.

 Prerequisite Exercises - TBA